BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 Go down the ladder on the left from the bonfire room for a huge, optional puzzle.
 Make note of all the statue positions down the ladder, then get to work putting them all into the right places.
 This is arduous and pushing one block into a corner means you have to reset the whole thing, so save often.
 Once you succeed, go into the door at the top to get **Zorua (Hisuian)** and the *Zoroark Crest*!

 Regardless of which path you took, backtrack down the path to the left past the puzzles.
 Talk to the blue pillar and show it a Dragon-type Pokemon.
 This opens a door to the right, where you can get *TM86 Grass Knot*.
+Backtrack down the right path to display a Poison-type Pokemon to a pillar.
+This will open a door leading to the *Deep Earth* field notes.

 Return to the entrance room and talk to Eldest.
 Head in this door and follow the path.